flare-foundation/attestation-client/docs/attestation-types/00002-balance-decreasing-transaction.md

   - size (bytes): 4
   - internal type: `SourceId`
   - description: The ID of the underlying chain, see `SourceId` enum.
-- `inUtxo`:
+- `upperBoundProof`:
-  - size (bytes): 1
+  - size (bytes): 32
-  - internal type: `NumberLike`
+  - internal type: `ByteSequenceLike`
-  - description: Index of the sourceAddress on utxo chains.
+  - description: The hash of the confirmation block for an upper query window boundary block.
 - `id`:
   - size (bytes): 32
   - internal type: `ByteSequenceLike`
   - description: Transaction hash to search for.
-- `dataAvailabilityProof`:
+- `inUtxo`:
-  - size (bytes): 32
+  - size (bytes): 1
-  - internal type: `ByteSequenceLike`
+  - internal type: `NumberLike`
-  - description: Block hash of the confirmation block for the searched transaction (e.g. at least 6 blocks after the block with transaction).
-Determines the upper bound in terms of blocks for the search.
+  - description: Index of the sourceAddress on utxo chains.

 ## Verification rules